 I am the very happy father of Madeline and Violet who were born in November 2012, not to mention husband of Margo, who was born in June some years before that.

-When I am not doing philosophy, I can be found following the latest advances in baseball analytics, playing video games, volunteering to help build and renovate houses, or enjoying the beauty of the San Francisco Bay Area.
+When I am not doing philosophy, I can be found playing video games, building and renovating houses and furniture, or enjoying the beauty of the San Francisco Bay Area.
 I have also earned the rank of Life Master from the American Contract Bridge League.

 CV here (pdf).